jblindsay/whitebox-tools/README.md

 - ***PolygonLongAxis***: This tool can be used to map the long axis of polygon features.
 - ***PolygonPerimeter***: Calculates the perimeter of vector polygons.
 - ***PolygonShortAxis***: This tool can be used to map the short axis of polygon features.
+- ***Polygonize***: Creates a polygon layer from two or more intersecting line features contained in one or more input vector line files.
 - ***RadiusOfGyration***: Calculates the distance of cells from their polygon's centroid.
 - ***RasterCellAssignment***: Assign row or column number to cells.
 - ***Reclass***: Reclassifies the values in a raster image.